nocon/support-wheel-of-fortune/README.md

-# Support Wheel of Fortune
+# Support Wheel of Fate

 First and foremost, I've made some assumptions.
 Normally I would ask first, but it was weekend...
 They are as follows: